Best RV Satellite Dishes for RVs and Tailgating

 con Roof-mount only

-For watching TV while you’re riding along in your RV, the Winegard RoadTrip offers the best overall experience.
-It’s the best option for folks who want entertainment while in-motion (the other satellite TV receiver dishes don’t work while the vehicle is moving).
-And it’s domed, so you don’t have to worry about scraping it on a tree branch or other campground items.
-And it supports both DISH and DIRECTV, so you have the freedom to choose your provider and switch whenever you like.
+The Winegard RoadTrip offers the best overall experience for watching TV while riding along in your RV.
+It’s the best option for people who want entertainment in motion (many other satellite TV receiver dishes don’t work while the vehicle moves).
+It’s in a protective domed, so you don’t have to worry about scraping it on a tree branch or harsh weather.
+It supports both DISH and DIRECTV, so you can choose your provider and switch whenever you like.

-As a nice bonus, it’s available in both black and white, so you don’t have to ruin the look of your RV with an unmatched dish.
-Plus, this satellite TV antenna comes with a 25-foot coax cable and 25-foot power cable for easy installation.
+As a nice bonus, it’s available in black and white, so you don’t have to ruin the look of your RV with an unmatched dish.
+This satellite TV antenna also has a 25-foot coax cable and a 25-foot power cable for easy installation.

 Best satellite TV antenna for tailgating: KING One Pro